August 27, 2019

 • Semaphore provides both blocking method as well as unblocking method to acquire permits.

-• Semaphore can be used to implement better Database connection pool which will block if no more connection is available instead of failing and handover Connection as soon as its available.
+• Semaphore can be used to implement a better Database connection pool which will block if no more connection is available instead of failing and handing over the Connection as soon as it is available.

 • semaphore.acquire() can throw InterruptedException.
-If you don't want to handle those exception, you can call semaphore.acquireUninterruptibly().
+If you don't want to handle that exception, you can call semaphore.acquireUninterruptibly().

-• If you want to acquire more than 1 permit, you can use overloaded method which takes int. e.g, if you want 3 permits semaphore.acquireUninterruptibly(3).
-But make sure the number of permits to take should be equal to number of permits you release, in our case it would be semaphore.release(3).
-Otherwise, after sometime all the permits will be acquired, because less number of permits are released and program will come to an halt.
+• If you want to acquire more than 1 permit, you can use an overloaded method which takes an int. e.g, if you want 3 permits semaphore.acquireUninterruptibly(3).
+But make sure the number of permits to take is equal to the number of permits you release, in our case it would be semaphore.release(3).
+Otherwise, after some time all the permits will be acquired because less number of permits are released and the program will come to a halt.

 • tryAcquire: Try to acquire, if no permit is available it will not block the thread.
 The thread will continue doing something else.